 If you are handy with a soldering iron, you can build your own simple transistor interface.
-These are the exact circuits I use for FSK, PTT and CW keying.
-The PTT & FSK circuits work great with MMTTY.
+These are the exact circuits I (AA5AU) use for FSK, PTT and CW keying.
 These circuits are connected to the same DB9 connector which allows all three circuits to be controlled by the same serial port (DB9 pin-out shown here).

-The transistor can be just about any general purpose NPN transistor.
+The transistors can be just about any general purpose NPN transistor.
 I use an ECG 123 (same as NTE 123).
 The 2N3904 transistor works fine too.
 The resistor value can be just about anything from 500 to 2k ohm or possibly lower or higher.
 I use 1k ohm resistors.

 These simple transistor interfaces will work for most radios that are capable of transmitting FSK.
 If you find your FSK transmit signal is inverted, you can normally change the polarity of with a menu option in your transceiver.
 Some radios, such as the Ten-Tec Omni Series and Kenwood TS-930, do not have the capability of changing FSK polarity.
 These radios require either a PNP transistor or straight through keying circuit.